-The Freedom of Information Act (FOIA), 5 U.S.C. ; 552, is a federal freedom of information law that allows for the full or partial disclosure of previously unreleased information and documents controlled by the United States government.
-The Act defines agency records subject to disclosure, outlines mandatory disclosure procedures and grants nine exemptions to the statute
+The Freedom of Information Act (FOIA), 5 U.S.C. § 552, is a federal law allowing for the full or partial disclosure of previously unreleased information and documents controlled by the United States government.
+The Act defines agency records subject to disclosure, outlines mandatory disclosure procedures and grants nine exemptions to the statute.

 FOIA applies to any information in an agency record, excluding information encompassed by the nine exemptions, regardless of format.

 Agencies must make available for public inspection in an electronic format: